zymason/15112-TP/README.md

 This program is coded using Python, so being able to run Python scripts is required.

 ### If you don't have Python 3 installed or are unsure:
-Run the following in your Terminal (Mac):
+Run the following in your Terminal (MacOS):

     python3 --verison